Sommerregen/grav-plugin-shortcodes/README.md

 class MyShortCode extends Shortcode
 {
   public function getShortcode()
   {
     return ['name' => 'myshortcode', 'type' => 'block'];
   }

   public function execute(Event $event)
   {
     // do something and return string
   }
 }
 ```
-where you can put your code inside the `execute` method.
-Here the `getShortcode` returns some informations bout your shortcode i.e, that the name should be "myshortcode" and that it is a block element.
+where you can put your code inside the `execute()` method.
+Here the special method `getShortcode()` returns some informations about your shortcode i.e, that the name should be "myshortcode" and that it is a block element.
 That's it.

-For further examples please study the already available shortcodes in the [provided shortcodes classes](classes/Shortcodes).
+For further examples, please study the already available shortcodes in the [provided shortcodes classes](classes/Shortcodes).

 ## Contributing